bsherin/tactic/docs/Log-And-Notebook.rst

 Furthermore, you can also create projects that consist of nothing more than a Notebook of this sort.
 There are two ways to create one of these Notebook projects.
-First, from within the Main Interface, you can go to the Project menu and select **open-console-as-notebook**.
+First, from within the Main Interface, you can go to the Project menu and select :guilabel:`open-console-as-notebook`.
 This will start a Notebook project using the correct contents of the Log (but will not copy internal state).

 The second way to create a Notebook project is from the collection manager.
-Just click the **new notebook** button as as shownin the figure below.
+Just click the :guilabel:`new notebook` button as as shown in the figure below.

 |image0|